M-J-Murray/Portfolio/README.md

 # Computer Graphics Portfolio
-A portfolio of some computer graphics projects I have worked on</br>
+A portfolio of some computer graphics projects I have worked on using Java, OpenGL and the Java Lightweight Game Library.</br>
 By Michael Murray</br>

 ##Contents: